-It’s already been well established that a lower body fat percentage will increase testosterone levels.
-What most people don’t know is that losing weight also decreases SHBG.
+It’s well established that a lower body fat percentage will increase testosterone levels.
+What most people don’t know is that losing weight increases SHBG.

 What does the research say?

-In other words, as you get fatter, so do your SHBG levels.
+In other words, as you lose weight, your SHBG levels will go up.